mitranim/simple-pjax/readme.md

 * Let it execute the new scripts, if any.

 Benefits:
-* Skip redownloading stylesheets and scripts.
+* Skip redownloading stylesheets, scripts, fonts, images.
 * Don't execute scripts that have already been executed.
 * Keep the JavaScript runtime and WebSocket connections intact.